motty-mio2/zenoh_precomputed_error/README.md

 This repository demonstrates a compilation error related to the `PrecomputedLayout` constructor in the Zenoh C++ library.

+## Prerequisites

+- cmake
+- make
+- g++
+- Zenoh C++ and Zenoh C
+  - Reproduced with version 1.6.1
+  - Not reproduced with version 1.5.1

 ## Usage

 1. Clone the repository.